paramrajpura/HM_RAT/README.md

 _**Installation and environment:**_

+To work with spike interface , you need to work in an environment where are installed all the elements you will need

 On the JAPAN PC, the environment is already installed and named testphy

 Create a new environment, Python needs to be >=3.7